Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Results

 We evaluate the quenched inclusive jet spectrum $\sigma^{AA\%}(p_T,\eta,\phi,R)$ for various collision systems and centralities.
 Our focus is on the simultaneous description of $R^{\rm jet}_{AA}$ and $v^{\rm jet}_n$ observables, which we evaluate using

 where $\sigma(p_T,R)=\int d\eta d\phi\sigma(p_T,\eta,\phi,R)$ with the appropriate experimental cuts.
-We use the event plane method to compute $v_n^{\rm jet}$, following the procedure in the ATLAS measurement to which we compare our model~\cite{ATLAS:2021ktw}.
-We evaluate the hadron spectrum as
+We use the event plane method to compute $v_n^{\rm jet}$, following the procedure in the ATLAS measurement to which we compare our model~\cite{ATLAS:2021ktw}.\footnote{We also compared our results using the event plane method against the more experimentally common scalar product method, in which one correlates the jet momenta with the soft sector (see e.g.~\cite{Noronha-Hostler:2016eow}), and found very little change in $v_2$, below $4\%$, consistent with what was shown by ATLAS~\cite{ATLAS:2018ezv}.} We evaluate the hadron spectrum as

 where $x=2p_T^h\cosh(\eta)/\sqrt{s}$, and we used the jet scale $\mu_F=p_T^hR/z$.
 We averaged over $(u,d,s)$ FFs and neglected the others.
 This simple convolution neglects medium effects in fragmentation, and thus ignores, for example, the impact of the angular redistribution of particles due to broadening.